 Barren trees shroud a musty farmhouse.
 A monophonic synth sways unevenly while a piano and sparse percussion tinkle in discordance.
 Cold.
 Desolate.
 Just out of reach.
 This is how Axe begins, and this is how it will continue.

 Steele, Billy, and Lomax beat a man to death and watch his gay lover jump out of a window.
 As sirens blare, we hit the pavement.
 A grocery store cashier is menaced.
 Pieces of fruit are shot.
-Seeking refuge for the night, the goons end up at the (perceivably) abandoned farmhouse.
+Seeking refuge for the night, the goons end up at a farmhouse.
 Once inside, they discover repressed, disconnected Lisa and her paralyzed grandfather.
 Being savages and all, Steele and Lomax treat their “hosts” like garbage — demanding meals, waving guns, and drooling all over Lisa.
 Billy empathizes.
 Lomax has rape on the mind.
 Lisa has her straight razor.

 Axe is 68 minutes of raggedly stylish isolation.
 Eleven human beings appear onscreen.
 Communication is sparse.
 Landscapes reek of musty death.
 And everything, from the soundtrack’s ascetic instruments to the segregated photography, reinforces the loneliness.
 It’s like Kubrick’s Overlook Hotel was compressed and saturated with artless-yet-artful grit, then poured over Rural, USA by Jean Rollin, thereby creating an entire universe for Lisa and friends to thrive.
-Even when they shouldn’t.